fcorbier/sm64ex/README.md

 # sm64ex

-Fork of [sm64-port/sm64-port](https://github.com/sm64-port/sm64-port) with additional features.
+Fork of sm64ex targetting the PocketGo S30.

 Feel free to report bugs and contribute, but remember, there must be **no upload of any copyrighted asset**.
 Run `./extract_assets.py --clean && make clean` or `make distclean` to remove ROM-originated content.